Looking for the best seafood Baltimore has to offer? Then you’ve come to the right place!

 Seafood restaurants don’t often come cheap, and so some people are stuck wondering if they should try any at all.
 If you’re one of those people, fear not, for I can provide you with more than enough reason to try the seafood in this city.

-I have compiled a list of ten of the best seafood restaurants in a city that does seafood incredibly well.
+I have compiled a list of eleven of the best seafood restaurants in a city that does seafood incredibly well.

 The Best Seafood Baltimore